 And to make things easier, especially if you’re a foreigner, just copy the cheerleaders to get the exact moves that go along with the cheers.
-There are even apps to download if you want to learn all the cheers before so that you fit in.

 And while South Africa may have its vuvuzela, Korea introduced Thundersticks into the equation.
 The small inflatable balloon sticks act as a pom pom of sorts that can be used in combination with a dance or they can be bashed together to form a wall of sound.

 South Koreans also unite as a country whenever the national team plays in an international competition.
 The unity and comradeship for major events sees the entire nation coming together in support.
 Take soccer for instance.